Freedom of speech by country: Thailand

 Thailand practices selective Internet filtering in the political, social, and Internet tools areas, with no evidence of filtering in the conflict/security area in 2011.
 Thailand is on Reporters Without Borders list of countries under surveillance in 2011 and is listed as "Not Free" in the Freedom on the Net 2011 report by Freedom House, which cites substantial political censorship and the arrest of bloggers and other online users.

-On 25 March 2020, Human Rights Watch stated that the Thailand authorities must immediately end its use of laws meant for "anti-fake news" to be misused for prosecuting people critical of the government, concerning the handling of COVID-19 outbreak in the country.
+On 25 March 2020, Human Rights Watch demanded that Thai authorities end its use of laws against fake news against people criticizing the government's handling of COVID-19 outbreak in the country.
 A state of emergency set into effect on the 26 March 2020 highlighted concerns on increased repression of the freedom of speech.